benstah/political_leaning_prediction/README.md

         |–– interim         # Unprocessed training, validation and test set
         |–– processed       # Processed datasets for modeling
         |–– raw             # Original data transferred to np files which are already including own annotations
+        |–– README.md       # Contains all the download and view links to the datasets
     |–– data_preperation    # inlcudes scripts to prepare data from 'external' to 'raw'
     |–– src                 # Python project for modeling
         |–– models